 When you apply for admission you will automatically be considered for any internal awards and funding for which you are eligible.

 You must apply online.
-Please note that all supporting documents (writing sample, official transcripts, references) are now uploaded as electronic files to the online application.
+Please note that all supporting documents (e.g., writing sample, official transcripts, references) are now uploaded as electronic files to the online application.
 Applicants will only be required to submit official hard-copy transcripts for verification if they are offered admission.

-It is strongly advised that, at a minimum, an applicant have 18 academic credits (i.e. non-studio courses) at the 300 level or above, with at least a B+ (76%) standing in each.
+It is strongly advised that an applicant have a minimum of 18 academic credits of non-studio courses at the 300 level or above, with at least a B+ (76%) standing in each.
 This is to ensure that, if admitted, the student will benefit from the academic components of the program.

-The department offers a Diploma in Art History program to supplement first degrees with the necessary Art History credits for Master’s study in the discipline.
-For more information about the Diploma in Art History, please visit our graduate page
+The department offers a Diploma in Art History program to supplement first degrees with the necessary Art History credits for a master’s study in the discipline.
+For more information about the Diploma in Art History, please visit our graduate page.

 The application deadline is January 10th for all graduate programs within the Department of Art History, Visual Art and Theory.
 Entrance is only possible in September.

 Go to the first class and speak to the instructor; any registration in a full course is at the instructor's discretion.
 You will need to have the instructor sign an add/drop form to have you registered in the class.
 Visit our department forms and downloads page to find add/drop forms.